alex-rexroad/Amplitude-Customer-Education/README.md

-# Amplitude-Customer-Education
+# Sample-Customer-Education
-Documentation Repository for Customer Education Material that is publicly maintained by the Amplitude User Base
+Documentation Repository for Customer Education Material that is publicly maintained by any user of this application.